-The European Commission is also now proposing a new directive on proportionality to streamline and clarify how Member States should undertake a comprehensive and transparent proportionality test before adopting or amending national rules on professional services.
+In January 2017, the European Commission proposed a new directive on proportionality to streamline and clarify how member states should undertake a comprehensive and transparent proportionality test before adopting or amending national rules on professional services.
 For example, this could apply if the UK wishes to change registration requirements for regulated healthcare workers or to regulate new healthcare professions.

 Common Training Frameworks